UniversalDependencies/UD_Hindi-PUD/README.md

 * 2024-05-15 v2.14
   * Added sentence transliteration.
+  * Added lemmas predicted by UDPipe trained on UD Hindi HDTB 2.12.
 * 2021-05-15 v2.8
   * Relation det:predet changed to just det.
 The subtype is not needed and is not used in the other Hindi treebanks.